prideout/prideout.github.com/_posts/2015-10-12-emulating-double-precision.md

         *lopart = (float) delta;
     }

+If you're using JavaScript instead of C, you might be able to use `Float32Array` to perform the double-to-float cast seen in the above snippet.

 #### 64-bit Vertices

-We've described how to handle a 64-bit camera position, but what about 64-bit vertices?
-Again, we can split each double into two floats.
-This time it's more costly though, since your VBO will grow by 2x.
+So far we've only described how to handle 64-bit camera position, which is sufficient for the above demo.
+What if we need 64-bit vertices as well?
+Again, we can split each double into two floats before sending it to the GPU.
+This time it's more costly, since the VBO will grow by 2x and the vertex shader will become a bit more complex.

 I haven't fully tested this, but here's a GLSL port of the "double-single" routines used in the DSFUN90, an old math precision library based on the work of none other than Donald Knuth!